amarh/openPLM/docs/http-api.rst

 .. py:function:: add_file

-    Adds a file to the document, the request must be have the attribute ``enctype="multipart/form-data"``.
+    Adds a file to the document, the request must have the attribute ``enctype="multipart/form-data"``.

     :url: :samp:`{server}/api/{doc_id}/add_file/`